MarcinWachowiak/qucs/README.md

 Qucs is an integrated circuit simulator which means you are able to setup a circuit with a graphical user interface (GUI) and simulate the large-signal, small-signal and noise behaviour of the circuit.
 After that simulation has finished you can view the simulation results on a presentation page or window.

-**QUCS is no longer maintained and the latest version requires Qt 4.X, which has been declared End of Life and is no longer provided on latest Ubuntu releases.
-In order to make it work one has to install the software depenencies from unoficial Personal Package Archives (PPA).
-This option is not fully secure and reliable - use at your own risk.**
+**QUCS is no longer maintained and the latest version requires Qt 4.X, which has been declared End of Life and is no longer provided on the latest Ubuntu releases.
+To make it work one has to use Ubuntu 18.04 or try to install the software dependencies from unofficial Personal Package Archives (PPA).
+This option is not fully secure and reliable - use at your own risk.
+Multiple Qt versions (specifically: 4 and 5) might cause some conflicts. **

     sudo add-apt-repository ppa:ubuntuhandbook1/ppa
     sudo apt update